opencog/atomese-simd/Design.md

 Of course, human programmers, as well as Claude, can already do this, using conventional systems like PyTorch or TensorFlow or whatever.
 The goal here is to have a representation that is dynamic (can be created on the fly) and accessible to direct manipulation.
+At this time, Claude is not yet capable of managing the architectural complexity to do this, and the conventional software stack lacks the correct properties.
+So low-level Atomese design and research seems to be the only way forward.

 ----